 Review the following terms and parts of a story: characters, setting, plot, problem, solution, beginning, middle, end

 Ask students to listen carefully so they will be able to answer simple, factual, objective questions such as who, what, where, or when.
-After the show they will be able to discuss the stories with their peers in the classroom and at recess and lunch.
-When they go home they will be able to tell their family about it.
-And if time allows, they may be able to ask the actors questions at the end of the play.
+After the show they will be able to ask the actors questions during their classroom zoom session.

 Define and discuss what a folktale is.
 (A folktale is a story passed down from generation to generation.)
 How does a folktale differ from a made up story, fairytale, legend or myth?
 What is the same about all of these genres?